 ![Image 2: [100% juice] "Orange" has a striking look and taste](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/c75471fc219a08eb9d4010ca11b9ba9a51877abc_xlarge.jpg)

-Of course, the signature dish is the "Orange Juice" (700 yen).
-It is made from a whole fresh orange and the juice is drunk directly through a straw, which is very innovative and sure to look great on social media.
+Of course, the signature item is the "Orange Juice" (800 yen).
+It's made with a whole fresh orange, and the style of drinking the juice straight from a straw is very innovative and sure to look great on social media.

 ![Image 3: [100% juice] "Orange" has a striking look and taste](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/3e9356b94c1b394078a6ead2cf11180e4039ccee_xlarge.jpg)